DaniilGurski/u03-compatibility-quiz/DEVELOPMENT.md

 1. Check `src/docs/JS_MODULE_GUIDE.md`
 2. Look at the completed files (category.js, input.js)
 3. Check the demo to see how it should work
-4. Ask the team lead
+4. Ask anyone in the team chat!